 - electronically via Public Access to Court Electronic Records (PACER).
 To access an electronic case file, users must first register for PACER.
 Lengthy exhibits, transcripts of court proceedings, and other supporting documents may be accessible only in paper format in the Clerk's Office.

-Some cases filed prior to May 2, 2005, also may be accessible electronically through PACER.
-PACER users are subject to a modest perpage charge for case information that is downloaded. - (2) Access in the Clerk's Office.
-The public records of the court are available for examination in the Clerk's Office during the normal business hours and days specified in DUCivR 77-1.
-Paper files of cases filed prior to May 2, 2005, may not be removed from the Clerk's Office by members of the bar or the public.
-However, a clerk will make and furnish copies of official public court records upon request and upon payment of the prescribed fees.
+Some cases filed before May 2, 2005, also may be accessible electronically through PACER.
+PACER users are subject to a modest per-page charge for case information that is downloaded. - (2) Access in the Clerk's Office.
+The public records of the court are available for examination in the Clerk's Office during the normal business hours and days identified on the court's website.
+Paper files of cases filed before May 2, 2005, may not be removed from the Clerk's Office by members of the bar or the public.
+However, a clerk will make and furnish copies of official public court records upon request and after payment of the prescribed fees.